degenwithheart/LightChain-AIO/README.md

 ## Contact

-For questions or support, please contact [Your Name or Company] at [your-email@example.com].
+For questions or support, please contact myself at Github.

 ---